Available courses

 Teacher: Deb Iwema

-Supplies: Notebook or three ring binder to keep paper and writing assignments organized.
+Supplies: Notebook or 3-ring binder to keep paper and writing assignments organized.

 Prerequisite: A solid understanding of parts of speech and ability to compose a complete sentence.